 - Discuss salary expectations and questions with your network to make sure you’re earning industry standard compensation and make sure you know what you truly deserve.

 At ColorComm, compensation was a big conversation.
-In fact one of my sheroes, Carla Harris, Vice Chairman and Managing Director, Morgan Stanley, shared #CarlasPearls, some of which were “Performance Currency,” which is generated by you going above and beyond what’s asked of you.
+In fact, one of my sheroes, Carla Harris, Vice Chairman and Managing Director, Morgan Stanley, shared #CarlasPearls, some of which were “Performance Currency,” which is generated by you going above and beyond what’s asked of you.
 Additionally, she discussed “Relationship Currency,” which is generated in the investments you make in the people in your environment.
 For career growth it's imperative that those of influence in your organization know who you’re.
-Having strong relationships throughout the company is important because your success will be dependent upon someone else’s
+Having strong relationships throughout the company is important because your success will be dependent upon someone else’s opinion of you.

 Women should be comfortable discussing salary, which is truly instrumental to career growth.
 At present, women earn an average of 80 cents for every dollar compared to men, but the wage gap is much deeper for women of color.
 According to the Women’s Law Center, black women working in full-time roles make only $0.63 cents for every dollar paid to their white male counterparts.
 Black women are uniquely positioned to be subjected to both a racial pay gap and a gender pay gap.